https://www.deakin.edu.au/__data/assets/image/0011/553835/36612_bacheor-of-information-technology-honours-hero.jpg

 Estimated tuition fee - full-fee paying place

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing the first year of this course.
+The tuition fees you pay are determined by the course you are enrolled in.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical first-year tuition fees for students enrolled in this course.
 The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for that course.
+The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for this course.
 Eight credit points is used as it represents a typical full-time enrolment load for a year.

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.